 Section 10.554(1)(i)5.a. and 10.556(7), Rules of the Auditor General, requires that we report the results of our determination as to whether or not the Port Authority has met one or more of the conditions described in Section 218.503(1), Florida Statutes, and identification of the specific condition(s) met.
-In connection with our audit nothing came to our attention that would cause us to believe that the Port Authority met any of the conditions described in Section 218.503(1), Florida Statutes.
+In connection with our audit we determined that the Port Authority did not meet any of the conditions described in Section 218.503(1), Florida Statutes.